cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   the point is not the point at infinity.
 (As noted in the specification, validation of the point order is not required since the cofactor is 1.)
   If any of these checks fail, deserialization returns an error.
+- SerializeElementAsSecret(A): Implemented by encoding the X coordinate of the elliptic curve point corresponding to A to a litte-endian 32-byte string.
 - SerializeScalar(s): Implemented using the Field-Element-to-Octet-String
   conversion according to {{SEC1}}.
 - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar